Answer the following truthfully with yourself.

 Believe it or not, it is your unanswered "why" questions which keep your Soul firmly locked in your past exploring and inspecting every memory you have looking for the answer.
-Your "why" questions won't go away and you will not stop holding onto remembrances until you get an answer.
+Your "why" questions won't go away, and you will not stop holding onto remembrances until you get an answer.

 Diluted thinking is when the original facts and recollection of a situation thin out or become weak over time.
 Then of 100% chlorine jug.
 Dump a third or a half out and fill it full of water.
-Isn't the chlorine weaker than it was as its original 100% chlorine?
+Isn't the chlorine weaker than it was at its original 100% chlorine?
 Why yes.
 Same with your recollections.
 Over time they become weaker in power, influence, content truth and value over time.

 Along the way, the “why” questions dilute into “if only" thinking.
 This specific type of thinking is mainly directed at doubt and remorse with "if only scenarios.
-The mental scenario like “if only I had done this differently, or if only I had this sooner then I would be _______ (Happier, more liked, more successful...).
+The mental scenario like “if only I had done this differently, or if just I had this sooner then I would be _______ (Happier, more liked, more successful...).

 Think if you have ever played out this thinking scenario in your mind?

 You might have thought this to yourself:

 “if I only was to get X, then I am positive that I would be the happiest person in the world.”

 You work very hard.
 Through hard work, you accomplish the task, and you get X. What you found out was that nothing changed.

 So you are told, “well you got X, so you should now be the happiest you have ever been?”
 But yet your answer is “No, I am not".
 But I have figured out that it really was not X I needed after all.
 I discovered that I need Y, and if I get Y then I will be complete for sure.”